amakary/RADION-FM---WebBased-System/README.md

 ![image](https://user-images.githubusercontent.com/31939627/117907324-98a0fc80-b2a4-11eb-9f19-c092df804655.png)

 Music NFTs
 RADION platform allow musicians to mint their music NFTs for Free.
-However, our approach toward NFT are different from rest of NFTs platform in the crypto space because our effort is oriented to comply with the standarts of the music industry, including; legal affairs (legal contracts), copyright registry, and protect every single song minted with soundwave fingerprint to prevent copyright infringements or unauthorized use of artist's music.
+However, our approach toward NFT are different from rest of NFTs platform in the crypto space because our effort is oriented to comply with the standards of the music industry, including; legal affairs (legal contracts), copyright registry, and protect every single song minted with soundwave fingerprint to prevent copyright infringements or unauthorized use of artist's music.

 ![image](https://user-images.githubusercontent.com/31939627/120156218-c56b7400-c1bf-11eb-9dda-928a2992954d.png)